ivmai/libatomic_ops/README_stack.txt

 existing nodes.
 This is necessary, for example, to implement a memory allocator.

-Since we want to leave the precise stack node type up to the client, we insist only that each stack node contains a link field of type AO_t.
+Since we want to leave the precise stack node type up to the client, we insist only that each stack node contains a link field of type AO_uintptr_t.
 When a new node is pushed on the stack, the push operation expects to be passed the pointer to this link field, which will then be overwritten by this link field.
 Similarly, the pop operation returns a pointer to the link field of the object that previously was on the top of the stack.

-The cleanest way to use these routines is probably to define the stack node type with an initial AO_t link field, so that the conversion between the link-field pointer and the stack element pointer is just a compile-time cast.
+The cleanest way to use these routines is probably to define the stack node type with an initial AO_uintptr_t link field, so that the conversion between the link-field pointer and the stack element pointer is just a compile-time cast.
 But other possibilities exist.
 (This would be cleaner in C++ with templates.)